 This multivitamin is also free from artificial ingredients, colorings, flavorings, and it is also free from the major allergens often found in supplements.

-Because this multivitamin is created by a small family business (they don’t need to respond to anyone else), they have a 100% satisfaction guarantee that protects you in the event you’re not satisfied with the product.
+Because a small family business created this multivitamin (they don’t need to respond to anyone else), they have a 100% satisfaction guarantee that protects you in the event you’re not satisfied with the product.

 What Is A Multivitamin?

 Multivitamins are the most popular dietary supplements in the world.

 As the name suggests, these supplements contain many vitamins and minerals, as well as some additional ingredients.
 Because there is no established standard on what makes up a multivitamin, their nutrient composition varies by brand and product.